FUKUSHIMA Fukushima City A bustling city famed for spectacular and seasonal flowers

 The capital of Fukushima Prefecture is a compact city center surrounded by lush mountains, fruit orchards and healing hot springs.
-The city, with its traditional festivals, horse races, and flower parks draw visitors from around the Tohoku region and beyond, the surrounding areas are well worth exploring.
+While the city, with its traditional festivals, horse races, and flower parks, draws visitors from around the Tohoku region and beyond, the surrounding areas are well worth exploring.

-From Tokyo, take the JR Tohoku Shinkansen Line to Fukushima Station (90 minutes).
+From Tokyo, take the JR Tohoku Shinkansen Line to Fukushima Station (about 90 minutes).

-There are highway buses to Fukushima from Shinjuku Expressway Bus Terminal.
+There is an express bus to Fukushima from Shinjuku Bus Terminal in Tokyo.
 The trip takes a little over six hours, including rest stops.

-One of the key areas of the city is Mt.
-Shinobu.
-The Fukushima Prefectural Museum of Art is at the foot of the mountain with a 3,800-piece collection ranging from 20th century American Realism and modern Japanese works.
+One of the key areas of the city is Mt Shinobu.
+The Fukushima Prefectural Museum of Art sits at the foot of the mountain and boasts a collection of around 3,800-pieces ranging from 20th century American Realism and modern Japanese works.
 There's also a small but well-curated selection of French Impressionist and post-Impressionist works by Monet, Gauguin, and Pissarro.

-Mid-way up the mountain, you will find the Iwaya Kannon carvings.
-There are over 60 Buddhist figures that were carved into the stone cliffs 300 years ago.
+On the east side of the mountain, you will find the Iwaya Kannon carvings.
+There are over 60 Buddhist figures that are believed to have been carved into the stone cliffs around 300 years ago.
 Climb up to Haguro Shrine on the mountain summit, where a 12-meter-tall waraji straw sandal greets you.
-It's the largest straw sandal in Japan, weighing around two tonnes.
-You can also see it paraded around by strong locals in February's Mt.
-Shinobu Dawn Procession and the Waraji Festival in August.
+It is the largest straw sandal in Japan, weighing around two tons.
+You can also see it paraded around by strong locals in February's Mt Shinobu Dawn Procession and the Waraji Festival in August.

 The Fukushima Product Promotion Center in the Corasse Fukushima building sells crafts and produce from all over the prefecture including locally made wooden kokeshi dolls, Kinsuisho sake and Fukushima craft beer made with local apples and peaches.

 Relax at one of Fukushima city's three hot spring areas in the surrounding mountains.

-On the mountain plateau, Takayu has 14 traditional ryokans with hot springs.
+At the foot of the mountain, Takayu Onsen offers 10 traditional ryokans with hot springs.
 The nearby Jododaira and Mt.
 Azuma-Kofuji come alive in crimson reds and golden yellows each fall.

-Just 40 minutes by bus from Fukushima Station, Tsuchiyu is a charming hot spring town with cafes, craft studios selling handpainted kokeshi dolls, and four hot foot baths.
-The charm of the mismatched buildings, surrounding greenery of the mountains, and the clear river rushing through the middle town create a scene resembling an artist's palette.
+Just 40 minutes by bus from Fukushima Station, Tsuchiyu Onsen is a charming hot spring town with cafes, workshops selling handpainted kokeshi dolls, and hot spring footbaths.
+The charm of the mismatched buildings, surrounding greenery of the mountains, and the clear river rushing through the middle of the town create a scene resembling an artist's palette.

-You can reach Iizaka hot spring by local train from the city in just over 20 minutes.
-View the oldest steel-arch bridge in Japan and take a dip in the historic Sabakoyu, a hot spring visited by haiku poet Matsuo Basho.
-The locals like their baths super hot, but feel free to add cold water to reach an ideal temperature.
+You can reach Iizaka Onsen hot spring by local train from Fukushima City in just over 20 minutes.
+View one of Japan's oldest surviving steel-arch bridges and take a dip in the historic Sabakoyu, a hot spring visited by haiku poet Matsuo Basho.
+The locals like their baths super hot, but you can add cold water to reach an ideal temperature.

-In early October, you can witness the evening mayhem of the Fighting Festival.
+In early October, you can witness the evening mayhem of the Iizaka Kenka Matsuri (Fighting Festival).
 This rowdy festival features huge portable shrines slamming into each other.
-Stand back and enjoy the show.

-Discover why Fukushima prefecture is called the “Kingdom of Fruits.”
+Discover why Fukushima Prefecture is called the “Kingdom of Fruits.”
 You can pick strawberries in winter, cherries, and peaches in summer, or apples in late autumn.
-Enquire at the station tourism center for fruit schedules and locations to enjoy a fruit-picking experience.
+Enquire at the Fukushima City Tourist Information Center for fruit schedules and locations to enjoy a fruit-picking experience.

-For a faster pace, feel the rush and excitement at Tohoku's only horse racing track.
+Feel the rush and excitement at one of Tohoku's largest horse racing tracks.
 The Fukushima Racecourse has a century of history.
 Cheer on your favorite horse and jockey during major races held every season, except winter.